ingka-group/nutanix-exporter/README.md

 The response from the API contains a list of entities, each with a set of key-value pairs.
 The exporter will flatten these key-value pairs and expose them as Prometheus metrics.

 `/config` contains a YAML configuration file for each exporter.
 This is where the metrics to be collected are defined.
 Any value in the API response can be collected; however, the exporter will only collect metrics that are defined in the configuration file.
+It is important to note that nested fields in the API response are flattened and exposed like "parent_child", e.g. "stats_num_iops".

 Each entry must have the following fields: